Ketones in Urine: 14 Causes with Treatment

 2. Underlying infection or illness

 Diabetes is one of the most common underlying causes of ketonuria.
-When the body cannot produce enough insulin to break down glucose, it begins to break down fat instead, producing ketones.
+When the body cannot produce enough insulin to break down glucose, it begins to break down fat.

 Infections can also lead to ketonuria.
-Common infections that cause ketonuria include urinary tract infections, pneumonia, and meningitis.
+Common conditions that cause ketonuria include urinary tract infections, pneumonia, and meningitis.

 Metabolic disorders like Addison’s disease and Cushing’s syndrome can also cause ketonuria.
 In Addison’s disease, the adrenal glands do not produce enough hormones, causing the body to break down fat and protein for energy.

-Cushing’s syndrome is a disorder caused by an overactive pituitary gland, which can produce excessive cortisol and cause ketonuria.
+Cushing’s syndrome is caused by an overactive pituitary gland, which can produce excessive cortisol and cause ketonuria.

 3. Ketogenic Diet

-If the levels are too high, it could mean that the person is overeating fat or not eating enough carbohydrates.
-If the levels are too low, it could mean that not enough fat is being ingested.
+Therefore, ketones in the urine are a normal outcome of following a ketogenic diet.
+However, If the levels are too high, it could mean that the person is overeating fat or not eating enough carbohydrates.

 4. Long-term Vomiting or Diarrhea